MarshalX/tgcalls-beta/README.md

 - Payout from file
 - Output (recording) to file
 - Change files at runtime
+- Speaking status with levels inside and outside of VC
 - Stop payout/output
 - Multiply chat (CPU load)